{{ model.summary.heading }}

 Required capacity gain

-The minimum percent gain needed to bring the horizon forecast down to target utilization.
+The minimum percent gain needed to bring horizon utilization down to target utilization.

 Horizon utilization